How to access information

 • which documents you want

-If the documents you want are only the ones that contain your personal information, you can make an information privacy application (PDF 207.8KB).
-There is no application fee, although there may be access charges.
-Further information about processing and access charges can be found here.
+If the documents you want are only the ones that contain your personal information, you can apply for access by:

 Right to information

-If you want to apply for non-personal information, you can make a right to information application (PDF 207.8KB).
 There is an application fee and there may also be processing and access charges.
-Further information about processing and access charges can be found here.
+See further information about RTI/IP fees and charges that apply to whole of government.

 The Office of the Queensland Ombudsman does not accept payment by credit card.
 The preferred method of payment is direct deposit to the Office bank account using the details below.
 Payment through the post using a cheque (payable to Queensland Ombudsman) will also be accepted.
 Please do not send cash via post.